• Menu

 Taco and beer time – it must be Sunday

-Just beside Cafe Black and White on a Sunday lunchtime a local stall is set up selling freshly made Tacos and ice-cold beer – what more would a person want.
+Just beside Cafe Black and White on a Sunday lunchtime, a local stall sells freshly made Tacos and ice-cold beer – what more would a person want?

-Pien Thai Restaurant – Calle Hidalgo 17 The food was very good with a varied menu.
+Pien Thai Restaurant (Now called Basil) – Calle Hidalgo 17.
+The food was very good, and the menu was varied.
 They cater well for vegetarians.
 Pien Thai is popular with locals and visitors.
-Such a great setting as well.
+It’s such a great setting as well.

 Chile Verde – Colon 25